yuvadm/heroku-python-skeleton/README.md

 # Heroku Python Skeleton

-This repository has all the base files ready for deploying a Heroku application, including a simple database model managed with flask-sqlalchemy.
+This repository has all the base files ready for deploying a Python application on Heroku.
+It includes the following features:

+ - Flask HTTP application
+ - SQLAlchemy model that binds to a Heroku Postgres database
+ - RESTful API based on Flask-RESTful and the Marshmallow serialization framework

 ## Usage